mas-soft/mas-dev-environment/README.md

 * biller microservice will run in port 9002
 * applications microservice will run in port 9003
 * queries microservice will run in port 9004
+* customers microservice will run in port 9005

 # Configurations Database
 * MAS_DB_CONNECTION : define connection database